open-ephys/ONI/source/hw-spec/dev_table.rst

 Device Address
 --------------
 Each :ref:`device descriptor <dev-desc>` entry in the device table requires a device address.
-This is is a unique, 32-bit number with the following format:
+This is a unique, 32-bit number with the following format:

 ::